pramalhe/durabletx/README.md

 Yes you can, this is the default when you run make.

 ### How do I specify a different memory mapped file for the persistent region?
-Edit the Makefile and replace the filename in PM\_FILE\_NAME with a the pat you want:
+Edit the Makefile and replace the filename in PM\_FILE\_NAME with a the path you want:
 	-DPM_FILE_NAME="\"/mnt/pmem0/durable\""

+### How do I create a larger mapped file/region of persistent memory?
+Edit the Makefile and increase the default size of 4 GB to something else
+	-DPM_REGION_SIZE=4*1024*1024*1024ULL

 ## Paper